Three-wheeler segment hit by Covid impact, low demand

 “Most of our passenger three-wheelers are used in the shared mobility segment, which has been affected the most due to low passenger movement and also because of (the reluctance of) sharing a vehicle with another passenger (due to the pandemic).
 However, as the metros, trains and bus movement are starting in some places, we expect to see the demand rise in the near future,” Veejay Nakra, CEO, Automotive Division, Mahindra & Mahindra, told BusinessLine.

-M&M has developed fitments which can be installed in existing and new vehicles to ensure social distancing while traveling, Nakra added.
+M&M has developed fitments which can be installed in existing and new vehicles to ensure social distancing while travelling, Nakra added.

 The decline in three-wheeler sales is primarily driven by the sharp drop in intra-city movement caused by the restrictions imposed due to the pandemic, said Rakesh Sharma, Executive Director, Bajaj Auto.
 “This has also impaired the earnings potential of the drivers, as a result of which financing of new purchases has become more difficult, further compounding the problem.
 Having said this, there is a month-after-month recovery, albeit at a very slow rate,” said Sharma.